-As the conditions change, it’s time to strap on a pair of the best winter tyres you can find for your road bike or mountain bike.
-The hibernal season changes the experience on roads and trails considerably.
+As the weather changes, it’s time to put on a set of the best tyres for your mountain bike.
+The winter season significantly alters your experience on the trails.

-Water, ice, snow, frozen mud, and increased debris from heavier rainfall are more demanding on your tyres.
+Water, ice, snow, frozen mud, and additional debris from heavy rain puts a lot more strain on your tyres.

 Our guide to the best winter tyres

-So, if you’re determined to pedal face first into a downpour or speed through an ice-caked trail, this guide should help you find treads tough enough to make your masochistic dreams come true.
+If you’re determined to pedal face first into a downpour or speed through an ice-caked trail, this guide should help you find treads tough enough to make your mud covered dreams come true.